sharetribe/flex-docs/src/docs/tutorial/change-default-locations/index.md

 ![Default search locations component rendered](./default-search-locations.png)

-These default locations improve UX, since users don't need to type anything and they guide users to most popular locations in your marketplace.
+These default locations improve UX since users don't need to type anything and they guide users to the most popular locations in your marketplace.

-We want to change those, since our CottageDays marketplace operates in different locations than Saunatime.
+We want to change those since our CottageDays marketplace operates in different locations than Saunatime.
 Let's change the first suggestion:
 _"Helsinki, Finland"_ to _"Auckland, New Zealand"_.